Quickstart¶

 - TouchDesigner 2025.32280 or later — Windows or macOS.
 Download from Derivative.

-- An AI assistant that speaks MCP (the open standard that lets AI tools drive other apps) — Claude Code (recommended), Cursor, or Windsurf.
+- An AI assistant that speaks MCP (the open standard that lets AI tools drive other apps) — Claude Code (recommended), Codex, Gemini, Cursor, Windsurf, or GitHub Copilot via VS Code.

 Never used an AI coding tool?